kcudding/ecotheory.github.io/teach/density-dependent-structured.md

 Similarly, for a stage-structured model, we can also assume that one or more vital rates depend on the number of individuals in one or more stages.
 Let's start with the simplest case.
 Consider a two-stage model defined by the matrix
 $$\mathbf{A}=\begin{bmatrix}\sigma_1(1-\gamma) & \phi\\\sigma_1\gamma & \sigma_2\end{bmatrix},$$
 where $\sigma_1$ and $\sigma_2$ are survival rate at each stage, $\gamma$ is the growth rate from stage 1 to stage 2, and $\phi$ is the fecundity rate from stage 2 to stage 1.
-Here we follow the settings in Caswell (2001), but there is no difference between this and using a single variable to represent each transition rate.
+Here we follow Caswell (2001), but there is no difference between this and using a single variable to represent each transition rate.

 Let's assume that vital rates are affected by the total population $N=n_1+n_2$.
 Here are some possible density-dependent vital rates, using the Ricker function: